fdilra/antirez-c-course-companion-exercises/lesson-2/solution/ANSWER.md

 It specifies the **return type** of the `main` function.
 In C, `main` returns an `int` to the operating system:

-* `0` → program executed successfully
+* `0`: program executed successfully
-* non-zero → program ended with an error code
+* non-zero: program ended with an error code

 ---